-Saturday 19th July 2008: ‘11 pm, 39 kg.
+11 pm, xx kg.
 I am terrified.
 Not least by my great hunger.
 Why eat more if it just makes you hungrier?
 But I'm calm too.
 I've done, so far, just what I'm meant to.
-For the first time in years, I ate a ‘meal' outside and in the daylight.'
+For the first time in years, I ate a ‘meal' outside and in the daylight.

 Nonetheless, the actual eating was a simple yet miraculous pleasure:

 The pastry disappeared in an instant; a dozen delighted mouthfuls, and it was gone.
+(It was brief, but it was profound, that self-sufficient moment of eating; in this post I've talked a little about how.)
 And the rest of the day - till my new teatime snack - was to be just the same as ever.
 It felt remarkably normal, that unheard-of act of eating breakfast.
-And all along, passing all these milestones of eating and drinking - the first lunch with my mother and brother, as in the old days; my first birthday meal actually joining in, and Christmas; my first steak with my father; the first night without any last-of-all chocolate to help me sleep - all these acts have been striking in their feeling of ordinariness.
+And all through recovery, passing all these milestones of eating and drinking - the first lunch with my mother and brother, as in the old days; my first birthday meal actually joining in, and Christmas; my first steak with my father; the first night without any last-of-all chocolate to help me sleep - all these acts have been striking in their feeling of ordinariness.
 So often, it's been almost as though I never stopped, as though these ten years of ever more restrictive anorexia never happened, so right and natural and easy has resuming normal eating been.
-In part that's been because friends and family welcomed me back so naturally - though the marvelling was there too; but partly, I suppose, my body was all the time craving to be allowed to do all these things again.
+In part that's been because friends and family welcomed me back so naturally - though the marvelling was there too.
+But partly, I suppose, my body was all the time craving to be allowed to do all these things again.
 Those hot bites of flaky pastry and molten chocolate were the first step towards all this; yet that day, everything then continued more or less as ‘normal':

-The other difference I noticed straightaway was the lack of mental equilibrium that I'd erected for myself: I couldn't stop thinking about food, because nothing was stable, or obvious, anymore.
-The strange fact that initially, with the increased intake, my weight only dropped (from 40.1 kg on the Friday, it was 38.5 by the Monday), made things easier.
-I felt maybe some magic was coming to my rescue, and I could eat and eat and only get lighter; I thought maybe my body hadn't any use for more food, and would reject it whatever I did.
-I didn't care much; I just watched the numbers go down with relish.
+Nonetheless, despite the unexpected sense of normality - or perhaps because of it - another thing I noticed straightaway was the lack of the mental equilibrium that I'd carefully erected for myself over the years: I couldn't stop thinking about food, because nothing was stable, or obvious, anymore.
+Initially, with the increased intake, my weight only dropped (by about 1.5 kg over the weekend).
+And that strange fact made things easier.
+I wondered hopefully whether maybe some magic was coming to my rescue, and I could eat and eat and only get lighter; I thought maybe my body hadn't any use for more food, and would reject it whatever I did.
+I didn't care much why; I just watched the numbers go down with relish.
 I felt I was being brave and good by eating, but not reaping any ‘costs' - so I felt able to be braver and braver in the future.
-It was another three weeks before the weight was consistently above 40 kg, and by then I'd had time to get used to the idea that there was no such thing as magic going on here.
+It was another three weeks before the weight was consistently above the level where it had consistently been before, and by then I'd had time to get used to the idea that there was no such thing as magic going on here.
 My poor shocked - if delighted - body and digestive system had just needed a little while to adjust.

-I came back from college and shopping, and then it was already time for more food; I tried to resist it a little longer, but because there were no rules, it was excruciatingly difficult:
+So, after that first breakfast pastry, I came back from college and shopping, and then it was already time for more food; I tried to resist it a little longer, but because there were no rules, waiting was excruciatingly difficult:

 It was fun, in between the episodes of solitary fear, having a friend to choose silly foodstuffs to make up my new daily allowance, and to talk about food-related things with a new sense of reality and lightheartedness and possibility.